 How Can You Get Involved?

 The BioBank is an important undertaking that will dramatically improve research access to quality samples and expedite the discovery of new treatments and diagnostics.
+To learn more about this project and how to get involved, please contact click here or Donate Now to make a contribution.

 *A June 2013 National Institutes of Standards and Technology (NIST) survey indicated that 84% of the research scientists could not access the samples they need (blood tissue, saliva, etc.) and 96% believed there was a critical need for a centralized biorepository.